koldinger/Tardis/README.md

 In addition, some data of minor value (such as inode numbers) are stored in plaintext in the database, allowing possible reconstruction of the shape of a directory tree.
 If the general structure of your data is known, Tardis may leak some information.

+The system is designed so that the server never works with unencrypted data.
+All encryption and decryption are handled by the client being backed up, or being restored.

 Notes on Data Storage
 =====================